theOtherMichael/HotConsts/README.md

 ## Features

 * **Named constants.**  You can use hot constants anywhere you'd use normal constants.
-* **No refactoring.**  You can convert any named constant into a hot constant (and vice-versa) just by changing its declaration.
+* **No refactoring required.**  You can convert any existing named constants into hot constants (and vice-versa) just by changing their declaration.
 * **Externs.**  The `HCEX()` macro allows you to declare `extern` hot constants.
+These will also reload when you modify the definition in source code.
 * **Expression evaluation**.
 If you assign an expression to a hot constant, it will automatically be evaluated correctly during a reload.
 * **Simple to implement.**  Just link to the library, define `HOTCONSTS_DEBUG` in your debug builds, and include  `HotConsts\HotConsts.h` where you need it.

-Currently, the reload mechanism has been implemented for Windows only.  macOS support is coming soon.
+* **Mac and Windows support.**  Visual Studio and Xcode workspaces are available out-of-the-box.

 ## How Do It Do?